According to Ayurvedic standards, I’m Kapha and Vata. Earth and Water. Air and ether.

 Adding spices to food is very simple to do.
 But, other lifestyle changes may be more challenging.

 Bossart says, “You are a passenger in your body.
 You have to make changes to your habits which is a new link to influence your system in a different way.
 Experience is the currency of yoga.
 A lot of us aren’t aware of what we are doing.”
 He explains that habits tend to be unconscious.
 We may have “go-tos for stress relief, like a box of cookies or bag of popcorn.”
 While at first, it may be difficult, the more you resist and switch to a different “go-to” such as walking the dogs or weeding or breathing exercises habits can be changed the same way they are formed.
 With practice.

 When I was a student, I felt that I needed to munch while I was studying.
 Today, I often feel the same way when I’m writing or reading.
 To change that habit, I now try to do a lot of my reading or writing at the library or other places where I won’t have access to unlimited food.
 Reading a book on the beach — or even your backyard, or working on your laptop in the park, are examples of how you can turn around the habit into something even more rewarding.
 See it as a perk, rather than a punishment.

 Dr. Frawley also links the emotional with the physical and points out how diabetics need to find contentment in their lives.
 Bossart agrees that diabetics need to change negative thinking to positive.
 “Experience is the currency of yoga.”

-For private or group yoga therapy workshops to manage or reduce blood sugar, digestive issues or regulating agni, call 210-381-1846.
+For private or group yoga therapy workshops to manage or reduce blood sugar, digestive issues, or regulating agni, contact Deborah.